-It doesn’t matter whether your dog was adopted from an animal shelter or a breeding place, you need to give her a name for identification purposes.
+It doesn’t matter whether your dog was adopted from an animal shelter or a breeding place, you need to give her a good pet name for identification purposes.
 Doing this can be easy if you have a pre-determined name and sometimes, it can be very difficult if you have to think critically for such a name.
 It is easy to consider popular names like Billy or Jack or some trending names like Ghost, Tyrion, or Stark, it is worth considering the dog’s personality or some other factors before you settle for that special name.
 The following options are great considerations when choosing a dog name.

 How To Choose The Right Name For Your Dog

 You should keep in mind that dogs normally find it hard to understand some consonants and long vowels, so a combination of short vowels and consonants like Billy and Lucky will be easier for the dog to distinguish from other sounds.
 Dog-training experts will likely recommend that you give the dog one or two-syllable names and these are names you will likely say quickly.
 Experts also recommend that you avoid names that normally sound like commands.
 Kit, for instance, is a name that sounds like a “sit” command- the dog may misinterpret such names.

 When you pick a name that is easy for you and the dog, then you wouldn’t have to yell before grabbing your dog’s attention.

 Choose An Alcohol-Related Dog Name

 If you have a new puppy or adult dog and you are unsure of what name to give her, experts suggest you consider one of the Alcohol-Related Dog Names.
 For instance, if you are a lover of beer, you may want to consider terms related to beer, the most popular ones may include; Amstel, Bosch, Corona, and Guinness.